We install and repair satellite dishes for Sky, Sky Q, & Freesat.

 If your satellite has been installed by a Professional installer, chances are it will not need to be re-aligned, modern good quality dishes do not move by design, but from time to time we will get the odd call saying my husband spent all weekend trying to fit a satellite dish and the only thing we got to watch was an disgruntled man swearing, so yes we will come out and check your dish alignment should you feel it necessary.

 A standard dish has four outputs on it, this is enough to run four non recordable satellite receivers or two recordable satellite receivers, the recordable satellite receiver needs two inputs, one to view and one to record, if you need more than four outputs the next one up is the octal lnb with eight outputs, sufficient for most, but if you need more you have two choices, either fit more dishes or fit a SMTV system which comprises of one satellite dish with a quotro lnb and a multi- switch, which will feed as many satellite points as you like, these systems are mainly fitted to hotels or blocks of flats, commonly called a communal system.

-Yes we will come out to you to fit your new satellite receiver providing it is for Sky, Freesat, Hotbird or Astra, or you have decided that paying for Sky was just too expensive and now want to watch Freesat instead.
+Yes we will come out to you to fit your new satellite receiver providing it is for Sky or Freesat if you have decided that paying for Sky was just too expensive and now want to watch Freesat instead.

 Thanet Aerials are authorised suppliers & installers for both Freesat & Humax.

-Margate - Ramsgate - Cliftonville - Westgate - Broadstairs - Manston - Birchington - Acol - Cliffsend - Minster - Monkton - St Nicholas - Dover - Folkstone - Canterbury.
+Margate - Ramsgate - Cliftonville - Westgate - Broadstairs - Manston - Birchington - Acol - Cliffsend - Minster - Monkton - St Nicholas.